NathanDozen3/acf-quick-edit-columns/README.md

 - Contact [Twelve Three Media](https://www.digitalmarketingcompany.com/).

 ## Changelog

+### 1.5.6 (2025-06-11)
+- Added comprehensive file-level and function doc blocks to all major PHP files for improved maintainability and developer clarity.
+- Documented all dynamic actions and filters for extensibility, including dynamic Quick Edit field rendering hooks.
+- Improved documentation for extending the plugin with custom ACF field types.
+- Minor code cleanup and doc block consistency across the codebase.
+- No functional changes to plugin logic or UI.

 ### 1.5.5 (2025-06-10)
 - Security: Always applies built-in sanitization for core ACF field types in Quick Edit, even if a custom filter is present, ensuring safe fallback for all core types.